abpuccini/API-Challenge/README.md

 ### Vacation Map

 There are several places that are interesting to visit on the vacation period.
-Here is the map shown the cities with maximum temperature between 70 and 80 farenhite, wind speed less than 10 mph, zero percent cloudiness and humidity less than 70%.
+Here is the map shown the cities with maximum temperature between 70 and 80 degrees fahrenheit, wind speed less than 10 mph, zero percent cloudiness and humidity less than 70%.

 <p align="center">
   <img src="VacationPy/Images/hotel_map.png">